In conclusion, UX researchers rely on this well-known observational approach to find design problems and opportunities for change.

 Cost of Usability Testing

-- putting in place tests for a number of different “personas”
+- Comparative analysis of a number of different layouts.

-- usage of high-tech instruments like eyetrackers, which need a genuine usability lab or focus group room to permit others to witness, with the goal of producing a thorough report detailing the results.
+- The use of high-tech instruments like eye trackers to provide a comprehensive report detailing the results requires the use of a genuine usability lab or focus group room to permit others to see.

-In general, the ROI for more complex studies is lower than that of more elementary ones.
+The return on investment (ROI) for advanced studies is typically lower than that of simple ones.

 Printable Usability Testing Poster

-A printable poster detailing usability testing is available for download and printing (available below for your preferred size printer paper: A4 size or US letter size, or you can scale the printout for bigger sheets).
+You can print out a poster with information about usability testing if you like (available below for your preferred size printer paper: A4 size or US letter size, or you can scale the printout for bigger sheets).